 - Mood swings become common due to the higher intensity of hormones generated by the body to meet the developmental requirements of your babies.
 This is easily noticeable from six weeks into pregnancy.

 - Pregnancy is detected by the increased level of hCG in the blood or urine.
 If the level is higher than the normal range, then it is an indication of twin pregnancy.
-Taking a pregnancy test immediately after missing periods shows a faint line confirming pregnancy.
-But if you are carrying twins, you will get a dark line.

 Besides these, there are more signs and symptoms, which differentiate a twin pregnancy for a normal pregnancy.